zingchart/awesome-charting/README.md

 <img src="https://cdn.rawgit.com/zingchart/awesome-charting/media/assets/awesome-charting.svg" alt="awesome">

-A curated list of of chart and dataviz resources that developers may find userful.
+A curated list of chart and dataviz resources that developers may find userful.
 Focused on relevant and currently active JavaScript charting libraries for different use cases.
 Ordered alphabetically in each category.

 *Inspired by the <a href="https://github.com/sindresorhus/awesome">Awesome</a> thing.*